tomislijepcevic/orange3-imageanalytics/doc/widgets/textembedding.rst

 **Inputs**:

--  **Corpus**
+-  **Data**

-   Text Corpus.
+   Data with a string feature.

 **Outputs**:

 -  **Embeddings**

-   Each document is represented with a vector of numbers.
+   An embedding (a vector of numbers) for each string value.

 Description
 -----------

-**Text Embedding** reads documents of given corpus and uploads them to a remote server.
-Remote server uses a deep learning model to calculate a feature vector for each document.
+**Text Embedding** uses a deep learning model on a remote server to obtain an embedding (a feature vector) of a text (a value of a string feature).